NEET 2018 results: Top 5 high paid specialities in the medical field

 Average annual income: Rs 23 lakh

-How to become a gastroenterology: MBBS + MD Gastroenterology
+How to become a gastroenterology: MBBS + MD General Medicine + DM Gastroenterology

 Urology